-Note that you only have access to the command line, not the full desktop environment.
-For the full remote desktop, see VNC.
+You only have access to the command line, not the full desktop environment.
+For a full remote desktop, see VNC.

-2. Set up your local network and WiFi
+1. Set up your local network and wireless connectivity

 As of the November 2016 release, Raspbian has the SSH server disabled by default.
-You will have to enable it manually.
-This is done using raspi-config:
+It can be enabled manually from the desktop:

 Alternatively, raspi-config can be used: